Positive Polar Corp. · Research Program

 Phase behavior

 The physical state in which iron is held.
 Free Fe(III) precipitates rapidly; small soluble ligands dilute away.
 The target state is liquid–liquid phase separation (coacervation): a concentrated, localized, slowly-exchanging, buoyant reservoir — the functional form whale feces appear to rely on.
+A proprietary formulation route to induce and stabilize this state is in development and discussed with prospective collaborators under confidentiality.

 A trophic problem, not only a chemistry problem

 Whether a substrate's iron becomes bioavailable may also depend on whether the receiving marine microbial community possesses the siderophores, proteases, and uptake machinery to remobilize it.
 Differences in oxidation potential and ionic strength between a waste-derived origin and the open ocean photic zone create an open — and answerable — question about trophic transferability.
+And because baleen whales feed on a narrow krill-and-arthropod diet, their feces carry a diet-specific biochemical signature — and the microbial community that assembles around it is correspondingly diet-shaped, making the natural reference itself diet-conditioned rather than generic.

 Candidate feedstocks